|Just about the toughest plant I know|

 |Potted and well on target to flower next year but will they be white?|

 Last week a visiting party of gardeners from Flaxton visited my garden.
 They generally marvelled at the quality and quantity of my agapanthus.
 Good for my ego.
-They generally thought that agapanthus are difficult to grow.
+They almost unanimously thought that agapanthus are difficult to grow.
 I don’t know why.
 Perhaps they have been trying some delicate fancy varieties.
 Perhaps Flaxton soils are very heavy clay and because of poor management and too much digging are not very well drained.
 Horror of horror perhaps they dig over their borders in autumn and chop up those lovely fleshy white roots!
 Perhaps they have bought small delicate plants grown soft in a tunnel or stood too long on a garden centre bench?
 Perhaps they have planted an evergreen type outside?
 Sometimes it might help with small plants to overwinter them for their first winter in a greenhouse.

 None of them could bring themselves to chop up agapanthus with a sharp spade!